golobby/dotenv/README.md

 It requires Go `v1.11` or newer versions.

 ### Installation
-To install this package run the following command in the root of your project
+To install this package run the following command in the root of your project.

 ```bash
 go get github.com/golobby/dotenv
 ```